That's right, Johnny Donovan, the handsome Walter E. Williams filling in.

 Well, I don't know, about three, three something.

-Well, do you know do you but what do you think about minimum prices?
+What do you think about minimum prices?

 Well, what I'm saying is I believe in a free market even now, but we have some fundamental problems when we don't control citizenship.

-That is there's a whole there's a whole lot of government intervention, and what we need to do is to eliminate some of the government intervention.
+There's a whole lot of government intervention, and what we need to do is to eliminate some of the government intervention.

-It's too it I think it's too late for that.
+I think it's too late for that.

-Oh well, yeah, because many Americans are saying we want more government.
+Oh, well, yeah, because many Americans are saying we want more government.

-We want more government, we want government to do this.
+We want government to do this.

 That's just complicating the problem, but you're still talking about black and white issues.

-There's not going to be enough Whites to fight with anymore.
+There's not going to be enough whites to fight with anymore.

-And well, you're you I th I think you kind of changed the topic.
+Well, I think you kind of changed the topic.

 We weren't talking about that, were we?

-They're all plugged together though.
+They're all tied together, though.

-You're saying that the markets you're saying that the market is broken.
+You're saying that the market is broken.

 We'll be back with your calls after this.

-Uh somebody ought to give them something.
+Somebody ought to give them something.

 And this is not the way I was raised.

-Um and my stepfather, he used to say that the way to success is to come early and stay late and work your butt off.
+And my stepfather, he used to say that the way to success is to come early and stay late and work your butt off.

-I mean, that's uh that's that's a ticket of success.
+I mean, that's a ticket of success.

 That is come early, stay late, and try to be prepared.